Ziad-Algrafi/Ambulance-Detection-System/README.md

 | Universal - Yolov5 | Custom           | -                      | 0.979                      | [YOLOv5_Custom.pt](https://github.com/BaseelAlharbi/Ambulance-Detection-System/blob/main/Models/Universal/YOLOv5/YOLOv5_Custom.pt) |
 | Universal - Yolov8 | Pre-trained     | 0.982                  | 0.982                      | [YOLOv8_Pre-trained.pt](https://github.com/BaseelAlharbi/Ambulance-Detection-System/blob/main/Models/Universal/YOLOv8/YOLOv8_Pre-trained.pt) |
 | Universal - Yolov8 | Custom           | -                      | 0.982                      | [YOLOv8_Custom.pt](https://github.com/BaseelAlharbi/Ambulance-Detection-System/blob/main/Models/Universal/YOLOv8/YOLOv8_Custom.pt) |

+Usage
+To use the system, follow these steps:

+Clone the Repository: Clone this repository to your local machine.
+Dataset: Access the dataset provided in the dataset directory for training and evaluation.
+Model: Use the YOLOv8 model provided in the model directory for ambulance detection.
+Run the System: Deploy the system and integrate it with traffic cameras and signaling systems for real-time ambulance detection.